 Although I’ve never once wet myself, not yet at least, my psychotic mind would make my reality feel like it had.
 This would happen every single time I left the house, and it took me about 15 years to reduce this to a manageable level.

 The intrusive thoughts that came with this were a nightmare, it was a straight-up constant barrage of paranoia aimed at everything and everyone around me.
 No amount of rationalising would make it stop.
 In fact, my efforts to battle my irrational thoughts with logic just made it worse.
 I couldn’t beat my intrusive thoughts.

 Eventually, I realised there was no point fighting a battle I couldn’t win, and instead adopted a new strategy.
 Instead of fighting my intrusive thoughts head-on, I’d instead leave the thoughts unchallenged.
 This one, albeit unpleasant, strategy single-handedly made the biggest improvement in my mental health, ever.

 Everyone who has taken illegal drugs would have heard stories about someone getting so wasted that they wet themselves.
-For example, because they believed they were in the toilet but in reality, they weren’t.
+For example, they believed they were in the toilet but in reality, they weren’t.
 When I had my first complete psychotic break from reality, where I began to doubt if what I thought was real was actually real, these stories combined with the bodily sensations I was having at the time of the event (The Unusual Link Between Drug-Induced Psychosis And My Anxieties): all of which became the core of my anxieties.

 I use to fear wetting myself, and to a lesser extent at this stage, I might lose bowel control as well.
-But now the core fear is losing bowel control, due to my physical health problems, and experiences of trying to exercise, and constant upset stomach.
+But now the core fear is losing bowel control, due to my physical health problems, experiences of trying to exercise, and constant upset stomach.

 Anxiety Disorders: The New Anxiety King